 Docker makes building containers remarkably easy.
 The downside of this simplicity is that it's easy to build huge containers full of things you don't need - including security holes.
 By using a smaller, specialized base image such as Alpine, you can significantly minimize the attack surface.

-Recently there have been many Kubernetes user bug reports about Alpine and DNS lookups from Pods in Kubernetes.
+Recently there have been many Kubernetes user bug reports about Alpine and DNS lookups from Kubernetes Pods.
 This issue appears to be inconsistent and difficult to reproduce, but involves some DNS lookups being really slow.

 In this post, I will explain the root causes for such delays, discuss some mitigations and present the fixes.